-This MALLARD (Anas platyrhynchos) is relaxing with her ducklings, only a day or two old.
-She needs the rest!
-Mallards lay eight to 13 eggs — more than half their body weight!
+Mallard (Anas platyrhynchos) mothers need all the rest they can get!
+They lay eight to 13 eggs — more than half their body weight!
 The mother is very protective of her young, even pretending to be hurt by squawking and flapping on the ground to draw away a predator’s attention.
 If ducklings scatter, she collects them back together.
-Some ducklings stay with her until the next breeding season. • All about birds • Birds: frequent questions
+After they hatch, she leads them to find food.
+When they need rest, she tucks them under her for warmth and protection.
+Some ducklings will probably stay with her until the next breeding season. • All about birds • Birds: frequent questions